-Hugo F. & Ina Champ Urbauer Career Development Assistant Professor
+Hugo F. & Ina Champ Urbauer Career Development Associate Professor

 Professor Kelleher joined Washington University in St. Louis in 2007 after her postdoctoral fellowship at Carnegie Mellon University.

 She worked throughout the summer months of 2000 in research and development at Walt Disney Imagineering.

 Professor Kelleher is also a member of Phi Beta Kappa and Upsilon Pi Epsilon, and a recipient of a 2011 National Science Foundation CAREER Award.